sepehrsut/group6-Falahati/README.md

 ## **Division Function**

 Division functions are a group of functions that divide the price between units based on the inputs of the building manager in the previous section, as stated in the functions.
-This group of functions includes 5 *equal, number, area, parking and default functions*, of which the 3 functions *number, area, parking* have almost the same algorithm, except that they are calculated based on the area of the units or the number of parking spaces or the number of people.
+This group of functions includes 5 ***equal, number, area, parking and default functions***, of which the 3 functions ***number***, ***area***, ***parking*** have almost the same algorithm, except that they are calculated based on the area of the units or the number of parking spaces or the number of people.
-The *equal function* also divides a cost equally between units, which is the most common method of calculation in buildings.
+The ***equal function*** also divides a cost equally between units, which is the most common method of calculation in buildings.
-Finally, the *default function* is used to calculate the building charge, which is always a constant value and is evenly divided between the units.
+Finally, the ***default function*** is used to calculate the building charge, which is always a constant value and is evenly divided between the units.

 ### *equal*